Venezuela national football team: Noel Sanvicente era

-Match between Galicia (in white) and Venezuela (in burgundy).

 On 4 September 2014, Noel Sanvicente was made coach of the Venezuela national team.
 The team's first match under Sanvicente was against South Korea in Bucheon on 5 September 2014, ending in a 3–1 defeat.

-Sanvicente's first tournament came in the 2015 Copa América, with Venezuela drawn in Group C of the competition.
-Their opening game finished with an upset victory over tournament favorites Colombia by 1–0, but subsequent defeats to Peru and Brazil saw La Vinotinto eliminated.

-Venezuela began the World Cup qualification campaign with a 1–0 defeat against Paraguay at home, and would not earn their first point until their match against Peru, a 2–2 draw in Lima where Venezuela led until the last minute of stoppage time.
+Venezuela began the World Cup qualification campaign with a 1–0 defeat against Paraguay at home, and did not earn their first point until their match against Peru, a 2–2 draw in Lima where Venezuela led until the last minute of stoppage time.
 Their match with Chile ended in a disappointing 4–1 defeat.
 Sanvicente announced his resignation a week later after mutual consent with the FVF.
 At the time of Sanvicente's departure, Venezuela was last in the qualification standings with a sole point.

 Rafael Dudamel era

+Match between Galicia (in white) and Venezuela (in burgundy).

 Sanvicente was replaced by former Vinotinto goalkeeper Rafael Dudamel, who decided to revamp the entire national team, by injecting the team with the promising young generation of Venezuelan players that finished second at the 2017 FIFA U-20 World Cup that was dubbed as the country's first-ever football Golden Generation.
-Under his coaching, La Vinotinto quickly improved and reached the quarterfinals in the Copa América Centenario, with two 1–0 wins over Jamaica and Uruguay and a 1–1 draw against Mexico in the group stage and then a 4–1 defeat to Argentina in the quarter-finals.
-In the 7th matchday of the 2018 World Cup qualifier, Venezuela lost to Colombia 2–0 in Barranquilla, the first loss against Los Cafeteros since 2009.
-Later, on matchday 11, Venezuela won for the first time in the qualifier, 5–0 over Bolivia in Maturín with a hat-trick from Josef Martínez and goals from Jacobo Kouffati and Rómulo Otero.
+Under his management, La Vinotinto quickly improved and reached the quarterfinals in the Copa América Centenario, with two 1–0 victories against Jamaica and Uruguay and a 1–1 draw against Mexico in the group stage and then a 4–1 defeat against Argentina in the quarter-finals.
+In the seventh matchday of the 2018 World Cup qualifier, Venezuela lost against Colombia 2–0 in Barranquilla, the first loss against Los Cafeteros since 2009.
+Later, on matchday 11, Venezuela won for the first time in the qualification, 5–0 against Bolivia in Maturín with a hat-trick from Josef Martínez and goals from Jacobo Kouffati and Rómulo Otero.

 On 2 January 2020, Dudamel resigned from the national team.

+José Peseiro era

+Following Rafael Dudamel's resignation in January 2020, the Venezuelan Football Federation appointed Portuguese coach José Peseiro as the new head coach in February 2020.
+The COVID-19 pandemic subsequently disrupted the international football calendar, and Venezuela's 2022 FIFA World Cup qualifying campaign did not begin until October 2020.

+Venezuela opened the qualifying campaign with defeats against Colombia, Paraguay and Brazil before defeating Chile 2–1 in Caracas for their first points of the campaign.
+The team subsequently participated in the 2021 Copa América in Brazil.
+Venezuela drew against Colombia and Ecuador but lost to Brazil and Peru, finishing last in their group and failing to reach the knockout stage.

+Peseiro resigned as head coach in August 2021, citing outstanding salary payments and financial difficulties affecting his coaching staff.